National Progressive Unionist Rally Party

-The National Progressive Unionist Rally Party (حزب التجمع الوطني التقدمي الوحدوي, commonly referred to as Tagammu, meaning "Rally" in English) is a left-wing political party in Egypt.
+The National Progressive Unionist Rally Party (حزب التجمع الوطني التقدمي الوحدوي, commonly referred to as Tagammu, meaning "Rally" in English) is an Egyptian left-wing political party.
 Originally known as the National Progressive Unionist Rally Organization, it was established as the left-wing faction of the governing Arab Socialist Union (ASU) and became an independent party after ASU's dissolution.

 The party considers itself a defender of the principles of the Egyptian Revolution of 1952.
 It calls for standing against attempts to reverse the revolution's social gains for labourers, the poor, and other low-income groups.

 History and profile

 The party was established in 1977.
 The founders were two former Free Officers members, Khaled Mohieddin and Kamal Rifaat.
-Its membership consisted of mainly of Marxists and Nasserists.
+Its membership consisted of mainly Marxists and Nasserists.

 Since 1978 the party has published a newspaper, Al Ahali.

 The party boycotted the first presidential elections in 2005.
 It won 5 out of 518 seats during the 2010 legislative elections.

-In the 2011–12 Egyptian parliamentary election, the party ran in the Egyptian Bloc electoral alliance.
-However, in late 2014 it withdrew from the Egyptian Front.
+In the 2011–12 Egyptian parliamentary election, the party was initially a member of the Democratic Alliance for Egypt before it withdrew and ran in the Egyptian Bloc electoral alliance.

+The party was one of the founding members of the Egyptian Front in August 2014 in preparation for the 2015 Egyptian parliamentary election.
+However, in late 2014, it withdrew from the Egyptian Front.
+A member of the party was removed from the For the Love of Egypt list before the electoral deadline.

+The party became part of the National Unified List for Egypt in 2020, before the 2020 Egyptian parliamentary election.

+It also joined the list ahead of the 2025 Egyptian parliamentary election and won five seats in the election.